 The mouth of Veleka River is the most scenic spot on the Bulgarian Black Sea Coast.
 It preserves the valley of Veleka River, the spit (approximately 500 m long) and part of the Black Sea Coast.
 One can find rare and protected plants such as Otanthus maritimus, Stachys maritima, sea carrot, sea bindweed, etc. there.
 This is the only place in the Nature Park where the endangered yellow water-lily (Nuphar lutea) can be seen.

-Some sea mammals can also be seen along the adjoining Black Sea Coast, such as three kinds of dolphin found in the Black Sea: the Common Bottlenose Dolphin (Tursiops truncatus), the Black Sea Dolphin, and the Harbour Porpoise.
+Some sea mammals can also be seen along the adjoining Black Sea Coast, such as the three kinds of dolphins found in the Black Sea: the Common Bottlenose Dolphin (Tursiops truncatus), the Black Sea Dolphin, and the Harbour Porpoise.

 Eighteen of the fish species that inhabit the two coastal protected areas of Veleka River Mouth and Silistar are migratory and can live both in the sea and the river.
 The European Eel (Anguilla anguilla), the Caspian Anadromous Shad (Alosa kessleri), and the Goby (Gobiidae) are included in the Red Book of Bulgaria.

 Veleka River Mouth and Silistar Protected Areas are part of the nationally important Veleka-Rezovska Complex.
 The complex is a significant Bulgarian wetland which plays an important role in the protection of water birds.
 There is information that the Mediterranean Monk Seal (Monachus monachus), one of the globally endangered mammals, lives on the territory of Veleka-Rezovska Complex, while in the recent years the Eurasian Lynx (Lynx lynx), another globally endangered mammal, is spotted near the bay forests of Veleka and Silistar.